 Which, of course, a narcissist is never going to do (or really anyone else, for that matter).

-People who do take Personal Responsibility feel powerful in their own lives, in their ability to create love, joy, happiness and freedom.
+People who take personal responsibility feel powerful in their own lives and in their ability to create love, joy, happiness, and freedom.

 They flow forward into: